-If required by local regulation, non-intrusive mass temperature screening equipment needs to be used and the screening should be conducted with appropriate social distancing and as efficiently as possible by appropriately trained staff who can safely deal with the possibility of an ill passenger.
+We recognize that current temperature screening methods may not provide sufficient confidence at present.
+If required, non-intrusive mass temperature screening equipment needs to be used and the screening should be conducted with appropriate social distancing and as efficiently as possible by appropriately trained staff who can safely deal with the possibility of an ill passenger.

-All parties at the airport should cooperate to ensure that passengers are clearly informed of the measures that are in place and give clear instructions on what they need to do if they develop symptoms of COVID-19 after arrival.
+All parties at the airport should cooperate to ensure that passengers are clearly informed of the measures that are in place and given clear instructions on what they need to do, if they develop symptoms of COVID-19 after arrival.